 A key concern of opponents to lowering the voting age is that a 16- or 17-year-old does not possess the competency to vote.
-The question of maturity has also been raised but is quite broad and risks being subjected to personal bias or potential stereotyping.
-Evidence-based studies cited in the study focused on competency, developmental science, and decision-making capacity in place of referencing maturity.
+The question of competency has also been raised but is quite broad and risks being subjected to personal bias or potential stereotyping.
+In this report, the focus will be on the competency of the younger voter, in other words, whether 16- and 17-year-olds, in general, have the necessary ability, knowledge, or skill to successfully vote.
 Of note, opponents' views on competency are similar to personal opinions used to restrict rights to others in the past including women, 18- to 21-year-olds, and non-white races.
 There are two key sources of information on this question: scientific research on brain development in youth and empirical studies comparing the "quality" of the 16- to 17-year-old vote to that of older voters.

-Research on brain development supports the view that the mental ability to make "hot cognition" decisions is not fully developed until the early or mid-twenties -- well beyond the current minimum age for voting of 18.
+Research on brain development supports the view that the mental ability to make "hot cognition" decisions is not fully developed until the early or mid-twenties - well beyond the current minimum age for voting of 18.
 However, the skills needed for making "cold cognition" decisions such as voting for a candidate or understanding a policy are fully developed by the age of 16.